Loie Fuller: Career

-Almost immediately, she was replaced by imitators (originally Minnie "Renwood" Bemis).
-In the hope of receiving serious artistic recognition that she was not getting in America, Fuller left for Europe in June 1892.
-She became one of the first of many American modern dancers who traveled to Europe to seek recognition.
+In the hope of receiving serious artistic recognition denied her in America, Fuller left for Europe in June 1892, one of the first of many American modern dancers to seek recognition in Europe.
 Her warm reception in Paris persuaded Fuller to remain in France, where she became one of the leading revolutionaries in the arts.

 A regular performer at the Folies Bergère with works such as Fire Dance, Fuller became the embodiment of the Art Nouveau movement and was often identified with symbolism, as her work was seen as the perfect reciprocity between idea and symbol.
 Fuller began adapting and expanding her costume and lighting, so that they became the principal element in her performance—perhaps even more important than the actual choreography, especially as the length of the skirt was increased and became the central focus, while the body became mostly hidden within the depths of the fabric.
-An 1896 film of the Serpentine Dance by the pioneering film-makers Auguste and Louis Lumière gives a hint of what her performance was like.
-(The unknown dancer in the film is often mistakenly identified as Fuller herself; however, there is no actual film footage of Fuller dancing.)
+The choreography of the Serpentine Dance was filmed by multiple early filmmakers, including Auguste and Louis Lumière, but it is unclear whether the recordings depict Fuller herself.

+Gab Sorère and Fuller made three films together: Le Lys de la vie (The Lily of Life, 1921), Visions des rêves (Visions of dreams, 1924), and Les Incertitudes de Coppélius (Uncertainties of Coppelius, 1927).
+Le Lys de la vie was a silent film based upon a story written by Queen Marie of Romania, a close friend of the couple.
+Of the three, only a reel of the first survives.
+It depicts "a show within a show with classically-costumed figures dancing by the sea, a banquet, royal intrigue, and romance with René Clair featured as a prince on horseback".
+The singer Damia had persuaded Clair to participate by describing the beautiful women who would be dancing.

 Fuller's pioneering work attracted the attention, respect, and friendship of many French artists and scientists, including Jules Chéret, Henri de Toulouse-Lautrec, François-Raoul Larche, Henri-Pierre Roché, Auguste Rodin, Jean-Léon Gérôme, Franz von Stuck, Maurice Denis, Thomas Theodor Heine, Paul-Léon Jazet, Koloman Moser, Demétre Chiparus, Stéphane Mallarmé, and Marie Curie.
-Fuller was also a member of the Société astronomique de France (French Astronomical Society).